WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 ### Trusted Service
-A Trusted Service is a digital service operated by a Trust Network Participant related to the issuance, verification, revocation or similar function related to Verifiable Digital Health Certificates.
-These trusted services utilize the PKI to validate the authenticity of the asserted issuer of Verifiable Digital Health Certificates.
+A service (digital or otherwise) related to the issuance, management, verification, exchange, or other relevant processes, of Verifiable Digital Health Certificates which is defined using open, interoperable digital health standards.

 ### Verifiable Digital Health Certificate
-Verifiable Digital Health Certificate is a digital health certificate (or document) that is issued by a Trust Network Participant within an associated digital signature which can be verified by a Public Key that is distributed through the Trust Network and provided by the issuing Trust Network Participant.
-Verifiable Digital Health Certificates are health documents defined by interoperable digital health standards which contain or is associated to a digital signature which can be certified using a public key shared with a Trust Network Public Key Infrastructure.
+Verifiable Digital Health Certificate: A digital representation of a data set comprising a certificate or document, designed for a set of specific clinical or public health use cases which is defined using open, interoperable digital health standards; that contains within, or is associated to, a digital signature which can be verified by the public key of a public-private encryption key pair, and which is issued by a GDHCN Participant.

 The specific Verifiable Digital Health Certificates are defined in the [Content Profiles](content_profiles.html)